 Homelessness: Our Challenge, and What We Do

 Kokomo Indiana is billed as the “City of Firsts” due to its rich heritage of inventions in the auto industry, alloy metals and the food industry.
-Howard County and the surrounding five county area have a long history of steady employment in agriculture, automotive, steel and alloy product manufacturing.
-Unfortunately, the area has also seen its share of economic struggles over the years.
+Howard County and the surrounding five-county area have a long history of steady employment in agriculture, automotive, steel and alloy product manufacturing.
+Unfortunately, the area has also seen its share of economic struggles in recent history.

 At the Kokomo Rescue Mission, our staff and volunteers want to share hope, not just in the form of a hot meal, a warm night of shelter or a Red Ribbon Christmas box, but most importantly through the Good News of our Risen Savior, Jesus Christ.